 You and I are the weakest link.

-A couple of scary numbers from that report: 1 in 10 people will download and open an attachment attached to phishing email or spam.
-The average time between a phishing email being sent and the first victim taking the bait is 22 seconds.
+A couple of scary numbers from that report include: 1 in 10 people will download and open an attachment attached to phishing email or spam.
+And the average time between a phishing email being sent and the first victim taking the bait?
+Twenty-two seconds.

 What the heck is it about email attachments that makes them so darned irresistible?